 It is rare to get too much nicotine from NRT.
-However, if you do get too much nicotine from NRT, these are the side effects:
+Symptoms of too much nicotine are:

-- nausea, diarrhea or vomiting
+- nausea, diarrhea and/or vomiting

 - fast heart beat

 - cold sweats

 - dizziness

 - headaches

 - drooling

-You could also get these side effects if you smoke too many cigarettes at one time.
+You could also get these symptoms if you smoke too many cigarettes at one time.

-You will work closely with your health care provider to find the best dose of each NRT to use to control your symptoms.
-You will learn the signs to look for and what to do if you take too much.
+Work closely with your health care provider to find the best amount of each NRT to use to control your symptoms.
+You will learn the symptoms to look for and what to do if you take too much.

 For example, if you have nausea, dizziness or a fast heart beat when chewing the nicotine gum, you will be advised to stop chewing, spit out and chew less the next time.
+Your health care provider should review your chewing technique as well.
 You will begin to learn the correct amount to safely chew for your body.